Chat2Graph LogoChat2Graph

 tools:

-name: "DocumentReader" # Unique tool name
+name: "DocumentReader"

-module_path: "app.plugin.neo4j.resource.graph_modeling" # Python module path
+module_path: "app.plugin.resource.common.document_reader" # The tool's Python module path

 - &schema_getter_tool